Neural network reconstruction of the dense matter equation of state from neutron star observables

-The layout of the article is as follows.
-In section~\ref{dl-methods}, we outline the paradigm of Automatic Differentiation framework with DNNs.
-Section~\ref{tov-solver-section} provides a description of the \texttt{TOV-Solver Network} and accordingly, the data preparation process.
-Section~\ref{eos-network} is assigned to detail the specifics of the \texttt{EoS Network} and its optimization.
-We discuss the results in Section~\ref{results} with a conclusion in Section~\ref{conclusions}.
+The layout of the article is as follows: Section~\ref{dl-methods} outlines the paradigm of Automatic Differentiation with DNNs in the reconstruction procedure of the NS EoS.
+Section~\ref{tov-solver-section} provides a description of the \texttt{TOV-Solver Network} and, accordingly, the data preparation process.
+Section~\ref{eos-network} details the specifics of the \texttt{EoS Network} and its optimization.
+The results are discussed in Section~\ref{results} and the conclusions are drawn in Section~\ref{conclusions}.